Ram-N/generative_art/kolams/README.md

 ### Aesthetics
 - Implement completely new covers each frame change.
 (Done. get_random_kolam(dots='all))
 - Implement a random version wherein only one dot changes in each new 'frame change'.
+Implemented: use: get_random_kolam(dots='random')

 ### Common Utilities